 Relax, It’s Travel Time!

-So if you want to de-stress, grab a book and your journal and go somewhere you’ve wanted to go for a while but never did it.
+So if you want to de-stress, grab a book and your journal and go somewhere you’ve wanted to go for a while but never did.
 Maybe it’s just a walk in the park or on the beach; it doesn’t matter.
 Turn off your phone, get comfortable and sit there.

 Write anything you want down in your journal.
 For an hour at least, write everything that comes to mind.
-Maybe it seems that it is a lot of time, but when you start to write, you’ll have more and more to write.
+Maybe it seems like a lot of time, but after starting, you’ll have more and more to write.
 Write about dreams you have, goals you have, things you want to change in your life.
 And after you write them down, find ways to make them happen, to get a step closer to where you want to be in your life.

 If you could do it for a whole day, it would be great!
 It’ll do wonders for your mental health!
-You’ll feel way better when you return to your everyday life. 😀
+You’ll feel way better when you return to your everyday life.
+And hopefully, you’ll get back with more energy and motivation to make your dreams come true.

 And if you’re like me and you stress a lot, you definitely need to find ways to let it out.
 Stress has a lot of negative effects on your health.